athomasq/athomasq.github.io/investing/portfolio-detailed.md

 🧠 **[Daloopa](https://www.daloopa.com/)** [AI] -- AI-driven data extraction and inference for financial back offices.
 Invested because I like the premise of using modern ML techniques to automate processes that are hugely costly and time-consuming for Wall St (and other) firms.

 🏢 **[Mero](https://mero.co/)** [Infrastructure] -- Sensors, data and software for smarter, cleaner buildings.
-Invested because of strong capital efficiency (despite the hardware component), stickiness of solution, potential wedge into high-value data and analytics, and straightforward portfolio gtm.
+Invested because of strong capital efficiency, stickiness of solution, potential wedge into high-value data and analytics, and straightforward portfolio gtm.

 ----
 <br/>